CouncilofLorien/counciloflorien.github.io/docs/emended/metd-emended.md

 **Ahunt** — In this manifestation a Dragon is considered to be hunting in a wide range of regions.
 Each of these manifestations is represented by a hazard long-event that will attack any company moving in a given set of regions (e.g., _Smaug Ahunt_ normally causes an attack against any company moving in Withered Heath, Northern Rhovanion, Iron Hills, and/or Grey Mountain Narrows).

+{: .note }
+> If one Ahunt is out and your company moves through two or more of the regions listed on it, then you face the attack once.[^crf-terms-ahunt]

 **At Home** — In this manifestation a Dragon is considered to be resident in his lair.
 Each of these manifestations is represented by a hazard permanent-event that gives its lair an additional automatic-attack and causes certain other global effects (e.g., _Scorba At Home_ gives Zarak Dum an additional automatic-attack and each major item gives an additional corruption point).

 **Roused**[^roused] (from _MELE_ and _MEAS_) — In this manifestation a Dragon is considered to have joined forces with a player.
 Each of these manifestations is represented by a minion faction resource that gives marshalling points and will attack an opponent's companies moving in the same set of regions as the Ahunt manifestation normally attacks.

 Different manifestations of the same Dragon may be in play at the same time.
 The fact that each manifestation is unique unto itself does not preclude the other manifestations.

+{: .note }
+> **Notice:** Dragon manifestations have an exception to the [MANIFESTATION rules in _Dark Minions_](/original/rulebooks/dark-minions/#manifestations): Different manifestations of the same unique Dragon may be in play at the same time.

 Only your opponent can receive marshalling points from defeating a manifestation of a Dragon that you played.
 If you defeat a Dragon manifestation that you played, it is removed from the game and no one receives its marshalling points.